Brand yourself happens whether you want it to or not. For example, what do people think about when they see your social media profile?

 In Can You Spot The Most Expensive Plain White Tee?, readers can try to figure out which plain white t-shirt is the most expensive.
 The most expensive t-shirt is almost $300!
 That is exactly what branding is because it’s the same as all the other white t-shirts.
 You’re not paying for a t-shirt but your belief in the brand’s name and image.

-Consciously start to create the brand that will make your business grow.
+Consciously start to brand yourself in a way that will make your business grow.
 Remember, everything you do and say matters.
 It’s the intangible aspects that draw people to a plain white t-shirt.

 Because it’s not about the white t-shirt, it’s about the brand behind the t-shirt.